HatefDastour/image_library/README.md

 The following images are included in this repository:

 - Lake_Como.jpg
+  - A scenic lake located in Northern Italy’s Lombardy region, known for its picturesque surroundings and historic villages.
 - Northwest_Gate.jpg
+  - Captures the Northwest Gate of Chongqing, China, a significant landmark in the city’s rich cultural and historical landscape.
 - Qiansimen_Bridge.jpg
+  - Features the Qiansimen Bridge in Chongqing, China, a notable example of modern engineering and urban development.
 - Lunenburg.jpg
+  - Lunenburg is a charming port town on the South Shore of Nova Scotia, Canada, famous for its well-preserved 18th-century architecture and maritime history.
 - Rabbits.jpg
+  - Depicts a group of rabbits at Jericho Beach Park in Vancouver, BC, Canada, showcasing the park’s natural beauty and wildlife.
 - Squirrel.jpg
+  - Features a squirrel at Sea to Sky Gondola in Vancouver, BC, Canada, highlighting the area’s diverse wildlife and scenic views.
 - Varenna.jpg
+  - Portrays the picturesque village of Varenna on the shores of Lake Como, Italy, known for its colorful houses, narrow streets, and stunning lake views.
 - Waterfront.jpg
+  - This image was taken from Vancouver Waterfront, capturing the city’s vibrant urban landscape and scenic waterfront area.
+- Botanical_Garden.jpg
+  - An image of the Kunming Botanical Garden, showcasing the garden’s diverse plant species and serene natural environment.
+- Calgary_Fall.jpg
+  - An image from a neighborhood park in Calgary during the fall season, highlighting the city’s autumn colors and park scenery.
+- Hong_Kong.jpg
+  - Features Victoria Harbour in Hong Kong, a natural landform harbour separating Hong Kong Island from the Kowloon Peninsula, known for its stunning skyline, bustling port activities, and nightly light shows.

 ## License